2011 Mastung bus shooting

 The 2011 Mastung bus shooting was an armed attack on 20 September 2011 on a bus traveling in Mastung District near the city of Quetta in the Pakistani province of Balochistan.
 The attack left at least 26 people dead.
-The victims were Shi'a Muslim pilgrims of the Hazara community, suggesting the attack to have been a targeted killing of sectarian nature.
+The victims were Shi'a Muslim pilgrims of the Hazara community, suggesting the attack to be a sectarian targeted killing.
 The attack occurred in Luck Pass area near Mastung.
 The bus was leaving Quetta for Taftan, Balochistan.
-In addition, 2 others were killed in a follow-up attack on a car on its way to rescue the survivors of the bus attack, which raised the death toll to 28 on that day.
+In addition, two other peoplw others were killed in a follow-up attack on a car on its way to rescue the survivors of the bus attack, which raised the death toll to 28 on that day.

 Lashkar-e-Jhangvi, a Sunni extremist Pakistani militant group designated as a terrorist organization by Pakistan and the United States claimed responsibility for the attack.

 Background

 Many Hazaras, due to economic problems, travel to far and remote areas in search of employment.
 One of the locations is Taftan, a border town with Iran, which provides many income opportunities for thousands of people daily.
 Some Hazaras even move to Mashhad and Tehran to earn a living.
 As majority of Hazara people are from the Shia sect of Islam, likewise thousands of other people from around the world, go to Iran for the pilgrimage of shrine of Imam Reza.

 Mastung is a town located in the north-west of Balochistan.
-The majority of the population is Sunni Balochs.
+The majority of the population is Sunni Baloch.

 Massacre

 A group of around 10 men on two vehicles, armed with rocket launchers and Kalashnikovs assault rifles, stopped a passenger bus carrying pilgrims in the Ganjidori area of Mastung.
-The bus was travelling from Quetta to Taftan a border town with Iran.
+The bus was travelling from Quetta to Taftan, a Pakistani town on the border with Iran.
 45 passengers were on board, but only the Hazaras were identified and asked to step out.
 They were lined up and the assailants started shooting non-stop for ten minutes, which left 26 dead at the end of the day.